-Leaders that learn to adopt a particularly open and curious mindset whilst adhering to a systematic process for cracking even the most inscrutable problems.
-Naturally, when conditions of uncertainty are at their peak or most dire they’re at their brilliant best.
+Leaders that learn to adopt a particularly open and curious mindset whilst adhering to a systematic process, often crack even the most inscrutable problems.
+Naturally, when conditions of uncertainty are at their peak or most dire these leaders quietly are at their brilliant best.

 Six mutually reinforcing approaches underly their success: